samikhalaf/samikhalaf/README.md

 ## I'm a Madrid-based web fullstack developer

-> 🚨 Right now, I'm looking for a Junior Web Developer job, either front or backend, I'm passionate about both!
-If you're hiring, make sure you check out some of my repos so you get a sense of how I code 🔥

-As I was saying, I'm a tech enthusiast.
+I'm a tech enthusiast.
 I love software development, cibersecurity and free software.

 I'm always working on several projects at a time, but one I'm really excited is the deploy of my own web server with a Raspberry Pi, which hopefully will host my personal website/portfolio- where all my repos will be available in a 100% real environment.